rayanssan/Kuko/README.md

 - Then, the application server script must be executed, through the command:<br>
 `$ python3 kuko_server.py [host] [port]`

-- After this, several clients can use the application in the terminal through the command:<br>
+- After this, any clients can use the application in the terminal through the command:<br>
 `$ python3 kuko_client.py [id_participant] [host] [port]`

 - To serve the application in Flask, the following script must be executed through the command:<br>